-Gold Dust Sweet Gum Liquidambar styraciflua 'Goduzam'
+Sweet Gum Liquidambar styraciflua

-Height: 50 feet Spread: 30 feet Sunlight: O
+Height: 70 feet Spread: 50 feet Sunlight: O

 Hardiness Zone: 4

 Other Names: American Sweet Gum

 Description:

-A tall, spreading shade tree with interesting green leaves, and gold variegation that starts out soft pink; somewhat particular about growing conditions; this variety produces less messy fruit, use where this will not be a problem
+A tall, spreading shade tree with interestingly shaped leaves that turn brilliant yellow, orange, red and purple in fall; somewhat particular about growing conditions; fruit is spiny and can be somewhat messy, use where this will not be a problem

 Ornamental Features

-Gold Dust Sweet Gum has gold-variegated forest green foliage with hints of shell pink on a tree with an oval habit of growth.
+Sweet Gum has forest green deciduous foliage on a tree with an oval habit of growth.
 The lobed palmate leaves turn an outstanding crimson in the fall.
 However, the fruit can be messy in the landscape and may require occasional clean-up.

 Landscape Attributes

-Gold Dust Sweet Gum is a deciduous tree with a strong central leader and a shapely oval form.
+Sweet Gum is a deciduous tree with a strong central leader and a shapely oval form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

-This tree will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
+This is a high maintenance tree that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 - Messy

-Gold Dust Sweet Gum is recommended for the following landscape applications;

-- Accent

-- Shade

-Gold Dust Sweet Gum foliage Photo courtesy of NetPS Plant Finder
+Sweet Gum in fall Photo courtesy of NetPS Plant Finder

-Gold Dust Sweet Gum Photo courtesy of NetPS Plant Finder
+Sweet Gum in fall Photo courtesy of NetPS Plant Finder